 Census Questionnaire Assistance lines will be available in early 2020 for answers to questions or to provide household responses by phone.

-How much will the census cost?
+How much does the census cost?

 The U.S. Government Accountability Office estimates the 2020 Census will cost $15.6 billion.